Particular/docs.particular.net/tutorials/nservicebus-step-by-step/3-multiple-endpoints/tutorial.md

 ---
-title: "Introduction to NServiceBus: Multiple endpoints"
+title: "NServiceBus Step-by-step: Multiple endpoints"
 reviewed: 2017-01-26
 summary: In this 15-20 minute tutorial, you'll learn how to send messages between multiple endpoints and control the logical routing of messages between endpoints.
 redirects:
+- tutorials/intro-to-nservicebus/3-multiple-endpoints
 - tutorials/nservicebus-101/lesson-3
 extensions:
 - !!tutorial
   nextText: "Next Lesson: Publishing events"
-  nextUrl: tutorials/intro-to-nservicebus/4-publishing-events
+  nextUrl: tutorials/nservicebus-step-by-step/4-publishing-events
 ---

 Up until this point, we have constrained our activities to a single endpoint, but this is not how real systems behave.
 The strength of a messaging system is the ability to run code in multiple processes, on multiple servers, which can all collaborate by exchanging messages.